Skip directly to site content

 viewing 1 of 14

-What was the percentage of intended egg retrievals that resulted in live-birth deliveries?
+What percentage of intended egg retrievals resulted in live-birth deliveries?

-What was the percentage of intended egg retrievals that resulted in singleton live-birth deliveries?
+What percentage of intended egg retrievals resulted in singleton live-birth deliveries?

-What was the percentage of intended egg retrievals that resulted in single, term, normal weight live-birth deliveries?
+What percentage of intended egg retrievals resulted in single, term, normal weight live-birth deliveries?

-What was the percentage of intended egg retrievals that resulted in multiple live-birth deliveries?
+What percentage of intended egg retrievals resulted in multiple live-birth deliveries?

-What was the percentage of actual egg retrievals that resulted in live-birth deliveries?
+What percentage of actual egg retrievals resulted in live-birth deliveries?

-What was the percentage of actual egg retrievals that resulted in singleton live-birth deliveries?
+What percentage of actual egg retrievals resulted in singleton live-birth deliveries?

-What was the percentage of actual egg retrievals that resulted in single, term, normal weight live-birth deliveries?
+What percentage of actual egg retrievals resulted in single, term, normal weight live-birth deliveries?

-What was the percentage of actual egg retrievals that resulted in multiple live-birth deliveries?
+What percentage of actual egg retrievals resulted in multiple live-birth deliveries?

-What was the percentage of transfers that resulted in live-birth deliveries?
+What percentage of transfers resulted in live-birth deliveries?

-What was the percentage of transfers that resulted in singleton live-birth deliveries?
+What percentage of transfers resulted in singleton live-birth deliveries?

-What was the percentage of transfers that resulted in single, term, normal weight live-birth deliveries?
+What percentage of transfers resulted in single, term, normal weight live-birth deliveries?

-What was the percentage of transfers that resulted in multiple live-birth deliveries?
+What percentage of transfers resulted in multiple live-birth deliveries?

 What was the average number of transfers per intended egg retrieval?